Michelle Pao

-Pao Hsin-hsuan (包欣玄 (Bāo Xīnxuán); born 1 September 1992), known as Michelle Pao, is a Taiwanese footballer who plays as a midfielder for Taiwan Mulan Football League club Taichung Blue Whale and the Chinese Taipei women's national team.
-Pao played collegiate soccer for Pepperdine University.
+Michelle Pao Hsin-hsuan (包欣玄 (Bāo Xīnxuán); born 1 September 1992) is a former Taiwanese footballer who played as a midfielder.

 Youth career

-Michelle Pao played for Pepperdine during her college years between 2010 and 2014; and is the first player of the university to earn four-time All-WCC first team honors; and was also four-time NSCAA All-West Region pick.
+Pao played collegiate soccer for Pepperdine University during her college years between 2010 and 2014.
+She is Pepperdine's first player to earn four-time All-WCC first team honors, and was also four-time NSCAA All-West Region pick.